-The very same building is still in Company ownership along with several adjoining properties it was converted in to seven flats for rental in 2013, keeping the building relevant and providing homes and places of work for over 120 years.
+The very same building is still in Company ownership along with several adjoining properties it was converted in to seven flats for rental in 2013, keeping the building relevant and providing homes and places of work for 125 years.

 The Early Years - 1895 to the First World War